ranseier86/DayZ-FooBarLand/docs/dayz-editor/objectspawner.md

 Official article for **DayZ Object Spawner** https://community.bistudio.com/wiki/DayZ:Object_Spawner

+# known issues

+placed animals or infected do not move or interact

+# adding objects to your server

 find your serverDZ.cfg (or your custom serverDZ.cfg) in your DayZ server root and add ***"enableCfgGameplayFile = 1;"*** as shown
 ```
 enableCfgGameplayFile = 1;